 Supported User Directory Sources

 GENESIS can load its user directory from multiple sources, offering flexibility in user management.
-Users and groups can be created and managed directly within GENESIS using its own directory, or it can import them from a third party user directory management.
-The Security configuration for users and groups have fully configurable roles, permissions, and policies within GENESIS whether configured locally or imported from external systems.
+You can create and manage users and groups directly in GENESIS using its own directory or import them from a third-party user directory management.
+The users and groups have fully configurable roles, permissions, and policies within GENESIS Security, whether they are configured locally or imported from external systems.

 The following table describes the supported user directory sources.